Wellesley College

 A student Wellesley College

-"I learned a lot about myself and about the culture. "
+"I learned a lot about myself and the world's great diversity and gained a global understanding and increased self-confidence. "

 A student Wellesley College